Giving Opinions ESL Activities, Games and Worksheets

 My Opinion

-In this communicative giving opinions speaking activity, students express opinions on controversial statements and then try to persuade students with differing opinions to change their minds.
-Students take it in turns to take a statement card from the pile and read it to the group.
-Each student then chooses an opinion card to show how much they agree or disagree with the statement and places it in front of them, e.g. disagree.
-The first student then gives their opinion and the other students respond with their own opinion in turn.
-Students then try to persuade the group members with differing opinions to change their minds.
+In this communicative giving opinions activity, students express opinions on controversial statements and try to persuade others with differing opinions to change their minds.
+In groups, students take turns picking up a statement card and reading it to the group.
+Next, each student chooses an opinion card to show how much they agree or disagree with the statement and places it in front of them, e.g. strongly agree, undecided, disagree, etc. The reader then gives their opinion and the other students respond with their own opinion in turn.
+After that, students try to persuade the group members with differing opinions to change their minds.
 If anyone changes their mind during the discussion, they show this by changing the opinion card in front of them.
-After all the topics have been discussed, there is a class feedback session to find out which statements caused the greatest argument.
+Afterwards, groups give feedback on which statements caused the greatest argument and say who was the most persuasive..

 My Opinion Preview